rgrantham82/Crime-Analysis/README.md

 ##### 36.36% in 2019
 ##### 37.50% for the year 2020 so far

 Evidently, the rate of incidents motivated by Anti-LGBT bias is rising every year.
-This is particularly alarming, coupled with the current Covid crisis and who knows how the pandemic will affect or stir already alarming rates scape-goating against several minority communities.
+This is particularly alarming, coupled with the current Covid crisis and who knows how the pandemic will affect or stir the already disturbing trend of scape-goating against several minority communities.

 Needless to say, stay safe everyone!
 I hope this project is insightful and, as always, I look forward to your review and/or critique and advice.